zonemaster/zonemaster/docs/specifications/tests/Nameserver-TP/nameserver11.md

 and is now basically required by any new functionality in DNS such as DNSSEC ([RFC 6891]).

-[RFC 6891, section 6.1.2] states that any OPTION-CODE values not understood by a responder or requestor MUST be ignored.
+[RFC 6891][RFC 6891, section 6.1.2], section 6.1.2, states that any OPTION-CODE values
+not understood by a responder or requestor MUST be ignored.
 Unknown OPTION-CODE values must be processed as though the OPTION-CODE was not even there.

 In this test case, we will query with an unknown EDNS OPTION-CODE and expect that the OPTION-CODE is not present in the response for the query.